ersims/varan/packages/varan/README.md

 In this case it is because `aws-amplify` and `aws-amplify-react` is installed and depends on `@aws-amplify/ui` which requires a `.css` file.
 This works fine in the front-end because all code, including `node_modules`, is bundled and run through webpack.
 The back-end Node.js server does not run `node_modules` through webpack and hence does not know how to parse `.css` files.
-The result is that the crashes immediately when started.
+The result is that it crashes immediately when started.

 This specific issue can be solved in two ways;